ZornsLemma/basictool/README.md

 ## Building

-I developed basictool on Linux, but the code does not use any platform-specific functions and it should build with few or no changes on any operating system with a C99 compiler.
-The supplied Makefile will probably only work on Unix-like systems, but I'd hope building on Windows is not a difficult job.
-Pull requests to add Windows build infrastructure (Visual Studio project files, make.bat files, whatever) are welcome!
-TODO: SOMEWHERE, NOT NEC RIGHT HERE, MENTION MAKE.SH
+I developed basictool on Linux, but the code does not use any platform-specific features and should build with few or no changes on any operating system with a C99 compiler.

-TODO!
+## Downloading the basictool code

+The simplest option is to download a release zip file from the [releases](https://github.com/ZornsLemma/basictool/releases) pages; it's probably best to pick the most recent.
+Unzip that somewhere using your favourite tool.
+If you prefer, you can "git clone" this repository and check out the branch or tag of interest.

 ### Getting the ROM images